 Programs & Services

 NCS provides housing and supportive services to homeless and formerly homeless single adults and to youth, ages 18-25, who are aging out of foster care or are homeless.
 Our core expertise is in serving the most difficult to engage and house New Yorkersmen and women who have been homeless for long periods of time and who face complex challenges, such as mental illness and chemical addiction, that make it difficult for them to seek out or receive support.
 In addition to providing housing, NCS has a dedicated and caring staff that assists individuals in their journey to independent living through counseling and treatment, educational and vocational training, job placement and financial education.
-NCS's 30 years of experience and its progressive research agenda help to better understand the root causes of homelessness, improve service delivery and advance our mission to prevent and ultimately end homelessness.
+NCS's over 30 years of experience and its progressive research agenda help to better understand the root causes of homelessness, improve service delivery and advance our mission to prevent and ultimately end homelessness.

 a long-term, supportive housing facility, which is home to 65 formerly homeless New Yorkers